FAQs

 Note, you are not able to add custom optimisers or mounting systems due to the complexity involved in integrating these into the software.

-I added a battery in ‘My Components’ but it isn’t showing up as an option in the Inverter task.
+I added a battery in ‘My Components’ but it isn’t showing up as an option in the inverter task.

 When you add a battery component, you must ensure that you have set the compatibility with your custom inverter category or specific inverter: